College Help for Immigrants and Refugees: SWS 838

 Mission

-Our mission is to help students with whatever is needed to remove obstacles to successful completion of chosen educational goals.
+We try to help students with whatever is needed to remove obstacles to successful completion of chosen educational goals.

 Description